-IDEAS TO SUPPORT PATIENT REPRESENTATIVES TO PaCT IMPROVEMENT TEAMS
+IDEAS TO SUPPORT PATIENT REPRESENTATIVES ON OPIOID PROCESS IMPROVEMENT TEAMS

-This resource is for patients, family members and/or caregivers who have been asked to engage and partner with primary care clinics or Primary Care Networks to be a part of the development of Patients Collaborating with Teams (PaCT).
-It will also help the PCN when including a patient representative in planning new services or approaches.
+This resource is for patients, family members and/or caregivers who have been asked to engage and partner with primary care clinics or Primary Care Networks (PCNs) to be a part of the opioid process improvement team.
+It will also helps the PCN when including a patient representative in planning new services or approaches.

-PaCT Patient Representative Goals
+Patient Representative Goals